yebrahim/pydiff/README.md

 Please open issues if you see any, and feel free to fix and send pull requests.

 ## Usage

-`python pydiff`
+`python pydiff.py`

+You can also give it executable permissions and run it directly on unix systems:

+`chmod +x pydiff.py`

+`./pydiff.py`

-To diff two files directly:
+To diff two paths directly (files or directories):

-`python pydiff -f file1 file2`
+`python pydiff.py -p path1 path2`